0xyd/SocialAuthDjangoTutorial/README.md

   * A Facebook App
   * A Twiiter App
   * A Goolgle App
-* Chapter 3: Pipleline: Sey up our own authentication process.
+* Chapter 3: Pipleline: Set up our own authentication process.
+  * What is the Pipleline?
+  * Get the User's Profile Picture
+  * Handle an Exception: Facebook user login without Email Address.

+(Still Continuing....)

 ## Chapter 1: Install the Python Social Auth and Finish the Configurations.